 Make sure you know the waist, inseam, crotch, and thigh measurements of your favorite pair of pants, and the collar, sleeve, and chest measurements of your favorite shirt.
 If you're shopping for things that are at least in the same neighborhood as those measurements, you're much more likely to get a fit you like.

-Well if you enjoyed this article and want to learn more about dressing your best, make sure to check out my home-study course A Man’s Guide To Style.
+Well if you enjoyed this article and want to learn more about dressing your best, make sure to check out my home-study course The Style System.
 I spent years assembling this course so you can take my hard earned lessons and save time and money when building a professional wardrobe!